 It is ok (and expected) to have several versions of your resume.
 Your master resume may take up three pages, or you may struggle to fill a page.
 The ideal resume is one page in length- no more, no less.
 So the way you cut or expand information, and how you arrange content depends on what the industry expects AND what you want to emphasize.

 A strong resume goes beyond listing your work history- it should show off your strengths and uniqueness.
 Start with an honest assessment of what makes you worth hiring- and make sure your resume reflects this.
 Choose your 3 or 4 top skills- communication, organization, expert Photoshop abilities, for example.
 This will become your message.
 You may explicitly state your message in an "Objective" or "Summary", but more importantly, your message will help you decide what to include, what to cut and how to arrange your resume.

 Make It Look Good

 Your resume has to reflect your experience, but it is also a branding opportunity.
 If you have a portfolio, website or business card, be sure they all fit together visually.
 If you are in a portfolio-based field, be sure that your resume is designed to match your type treatment and color scheme.

 Think Outside the Page

 A print resume is no longer the center of a job search.
 Online resumes and portfolios are standard at this point.
-Embed links in your PDF or website so you can link to companies you have worked for, examples of your work, or anything else (professional) you can think of.
+Embed links in your PDF or website so you can link to companies you have worked for or examples of your work.

 Describing Your Work